 Welcome to the online home of the Zen Center of Denver.
 We are a Buddhist sangha (community) offering Zen Buddhist practice and training.
 The Zen Center of Denver is associated with the Diamond Sangha, an international affiliation of practice centers and teachers in the Harada-Yasutani line of Zen Buddhism, as taught and transmitted by the Western Zen pioneer Robert Aitken.

 The primary practice of the Zen Center of Denver is zazen, seated meditation.
 Zazen is the heart of Zen practice and is both the full expression of inherent enlightenment and the means of uncovering that enlightenment.
 However, Zen practice is not just sitting in stillness; it is expressed in all our daily activities.
-This is particularly important at a lay (non-monastic) center.

 The ZCD is on Facebook!
 Like the Zen Center of Denver Facebook page to see photos, announcements, and quotes from our teachers in your feed.